 Psychologist Benjamin Bloom developed a classification scheme for types of learning which includes three overlapping domains: cognitive, psychomotor, and affective.
 Skills in the cognitive domain, the one most relevant to faculty and administrator training (Lee, 1999), include:

-- analysis (breaking down a whole into component parts); and
+- analysis (breaking down a whole into component parts)

 For example, knowing that the ADA was passed in 1990 is knowledge.
 Explaining what the law means is comprehension.
 Application is illustrated when someone knows how the law applies to higher education.
 Analysis is required to discuss the details of specific legal applications.
 Finally, synthesis is needed to develop policies and procedures for a postsecondary institution in response to the ADA.